ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### Step 1: Run the Simulator By shell <a id="step1-run-simulator-shell-lab0"></a>

 Before we run the simulator, let's install and download the simulator.
-For VMware and Azure users, refer to [Table 1](#table1-virtual-machine-information) for more detials on using ssh for that environment.
+For VMware and Azure users, refer to [Table 1](#table1-virtual-machine-information) for more details on using ssh for that environment.
 For windows users, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash) to run the terminal commands.

-### 1.1 Download & Setup The Simulator
+### 1.1 Setup The Simulator

 1\.
 Type the command to access the sandbox by shell: